Chelny/nintendo-switch-ui/README.md

 Type `cd web` then, execute `yarn start`.
 The app should run in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The app has been tested in Chrome, Firefox and Safari so, there should be no worries to use these browsers.
+The app has been tested in Chrome, Firefox and Safari so, there should be no worries to use those browsers.

-Make sure to that the browser's viewport is at least 920px large.
 The app is optimized for desktop only.

 ## Copyright

 Images such as Mii avatars, game covers, navigation buttons and any other Nintendo Switch icons are owned by [Nintendo Co., Ltd](https://www.nintendo.co.jp/).\
 The font used is [FOT-Rodin NTLG Pro](https://archive.org/download/Fontworks/Fonts/).